Examination Board: AQA

 What skills will I develop?

 You will develop research, listening and analytical skills.
 You will become confident in carrying out language analysis and explaining and presenting your findings.
-You will develop the ability to express yourself for a variety of purposes, with clarity, showing mastery of styles of writing appropriate for many settings, both in Post 16 Education and a work environment.
+You will develop the ability to express yourself for a variety of purposes, with clarity, showing mastery of styles of writing appropriate for many settings, both in Post-16 Education and in a work environment.
 You will be able to explore the context of a piece of writing linking it to the writer’s intention.

 How will I be assessed?